mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 {{% pretty_screenshot img="/uploads/2020/12/eks_new_env.png" %}}

 **3.** Select your AWS credentials or create new ones.
-The credentials are needed to indentify the user that will access the EKS cluster.
+The credentials are needed to identify the user that will access the EKS cluster.

 {{% tip %}}
 Make sure the user associated with these the IAM permissions required to described and